 Cooked chard has a taste similar to spinach, though not as strong.
 Many chefs sauté the vegetable with any seasonings preferred.
 Butter, salt, and oil are traditionally used to prepare the greens, though any other herbs and spices, such as garlic, basil, red pepper, nutmeg, black pepper, cumin, and any other favorite flavors, may be used as well.

 Many different vegetables go well with Swiss chard.
 Diced tomatoes are a favorite serving with the vegetable, providing it with a sweet flavor, as well as contrasting color.
 Red-skinned potatoes are another vegetable that pairs well with the leafy greens.
 Onions and most other vegetables can be prepared with the food as well.

-Meats can be included within a Swiss chard recipe.
+Meats can be included within recipes that use this vegetable.
 Steak is a favorite meal paired with chard.
 Meat pies can be made with the ingredient.
 Some cooks even prepare the vegetable with cheeses, such as feta or Parmesan.
 It can also be a tasty ingredient in baked meals, wraps, sandwiches, salads, or creamy pasta sauces.

 To prepare chard for consumption, wash the vegetable leaves thoroughly and drain them as completely as possible.
 Heat a small amount of oil in a frying pan, adding any seasonings desired.
 Toss in the chard and cook over medium heat for up to five minutes.
 Many cooks enjoy adding shallots or scallions to the recipe; others might season it with balsamic dressing or lemon juice.

 Raw chard is considered to be very perishable.
 It should be used soon after purchase or harvesting.
 When growing chard, a gardener may cut the plant for use at any time, whether the leaves of the plant are young or older.
 Older chard tends to have a tougher texture than the softer young leaves.